 Intellectual property is information and original expression that derives its intrinsic value from creative ideas and has commercial value.
 Ownership is subject to international, federal, and state laws and to this University policy.

-– artistic works, musical or dramatic compositions and performances, literary works, etc. Works of a primarily aesthetic nature.
+Creative work – artistic works, musical or dramatic compositions and performances, literary works, works of a primarily aesthetic nature, etc.

 The University owns the property under the following conditions: